Nation Jan 30 How people with disabilities could bear the burden of Medicaid funding cuts By Judy Woodruff, Mike Fritz

-Nation Apr 12 New book ‘Unfit Parent’ provides valuable parenting lessons from the disabled community By Ali Rogin, Claire Mufson, Satvi Sunkara
+Nation Apr 12 Watch 6:33 New book 'Unfit Parent' provides valuable parenting lessons from the disabled community Last year, parents in the United States reported being overwhelmed and burnt out.
+One group of parents is often overlooked: the 1 in 15 with disabilities.
+Author Jessica Slice shares how her experience being disabled prepared her for parenthood.
+Ali… By Ali Rogin, Claire Mufson, Satvi Sunkara

 Nation Mar 17 Watch 9:55 Why police still lack training to effectively respond to people with disabilities Despite the rise of people diagnosed with autism, explicit training for law enforcement to respond to people with developmental or intellectual disabilities is still rare.
 Misunderstandings between officers and people with disabilities can lead to tragic consequences.
 Judy Woodruff reports… By Judy Woodruff, Layla Quran, Sam Weber